 Last year, Android 8.0 Oreo appeared much sooner than anyone anticipated, with a beta version launching in March ahead of a full release in August.
 That was months earlier than previous versions, and it showed Google trying to get new OS versions into the hands of developers and testers as early as possible.

 Of course, a new Android version releasing is very different from the new Android being made available for your device through the proper channels.
-Smartphone makers are still terribly slow at supporting new OS versions, with Android Oreo only running on 1.1% of Android devices today (as of this writing).
+Smartphone makers are still terribly slow at supporting new OS versions, with Android Oreo running on just 12% of Android devices today (as of this writing).

 What features will Android P have?

-Google Assistant should also gain a larger spotlight in Android P, as Bloomberg suggests that it will feature more prominently in the OS and that developers will be able to integrate it within apps.
-The home screen search bar may also be integrated with Google Assistant in some manner.
+Bloomberg also reported in February that Google Assistant should also gain a larger spotlight in Android P, as the publication suggested that it will feature more prominently in the OS and that developers will be able to integrate it within apps.